zuxraxon0312/go-time-buddy/README.md

 ## 🥒 Repository structure

-- [Food e-commerce](https://github.com/next-orders/food/tree/main/apps/food): Storefront and Command Center.
+- [Web App](https://github.com/next-orders/food/tree/main/apps/web-app): Web storefront and Command Center.
 Client can order delicious food.
 - [Email service](https://github.com/next-orders/food/tree/main/apps/email): Easy way to build and send html emails through a prepared service.

 ## ☕ How to deploy

 ⚠️ Warn: work in progress.
 Be careful with updates!
 Your images and DB data are at risk.

-You can deploy @next-orders/food on your server (1GB+ RAM) by this:
+You can deploy @next-orders/web-app on your server (1GB+ RAM) by this:

 ```shell
 # Connect over SSH and use with args: version, locale, your domain, your email